Are you a Yoga Teacher? Physiotherapist? Osteopath? Weekend Warrior? Running Coach? Aspiring Movement Professional? Fitness Enthusiast, Body Nerd,

 Learning The Moves

 Fill your toolbox with the nuts and bolts of our foundational exercises.
-Our Whole Body Biomechanics programs each dig into 25 individual exercises.
-Learn the ABCs of each move.
+Our Nutritious Movement Improvement program gives you 75 individual exercises.
+Learn the ABCs of each move, and get walked through a logical progression.
 Great for movement professionals, detail-oriented learners, or anyone who has a specific area of their body they want to move in a focused way.
-We suggest moving through them in the order below:

 Learning The Context Of The Exercises